nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 Initializing
 ************
-Before using any other APIs of the module, the application must call :c:func:`nrf_cloud_init`.
+Before using any other APIs of the module, the application must call the :c:func:`nrf_cloud_init` function.
-If this API fails, the application must not use any APIs of the module.
+If this call fails, the application must not use any functions of the module.

 .. note::
    Initialize the module before starting any timers, sensor drivers, or communication on the link.